 The most popular version of Chang E taking the elixir alone was that she was forced to when a greedy bad guy was trying to steal the elixir.

-After she arrived at the moon palace, she couldn't leave there anymore.
+After she arrived at the Moon Palace (Guanghan Gong), she couldn't leave there anymore.

-From that time, Chang E only could watch her beloved husband Hou Yi from far away, and her only company is the Moon Rabbit.
+From that time, Chang E only could watch her beloved husband Hou Yi from far away, and her only company is the Jade Rabbit (Yutu).

 Hou Yi and Mid Autumn Festival